deepak-acharya-97/dynamic-programming-practice-java-python/README.md

 ------------ | ------------- | ----------
 adding-readme | This branch is created for writing README file and will be updated for every branch as and when it's created | *N/A*
 Development | This is the default branch.
-All the feature branches created is finally merged with this branch **(_Link is for the initial commit_)** | [Click Here](https://www.geeksforgeeks.org/tabulation-vs-memoizatation/)
+All the feature branches created is finally merged with this branch **(_Link is for the initial commit_)** | [Click Here](https://www.geeksforgeeks.org/tabulation-vs-memoizatation/) number-of-ways-to-get-sum | The number of ways to get sum equal to x by using only `1, 3 and 5` | [Click Here](https://www.geeksforgeeks.org/solve-dynamic-programming-problem/)